Fresh Strawberry Tart

 - 1 teaspoon water

 First, put your flour in a large bowl and combine with salt.
-Lightly combine all the dry ingredients together.
+Lightly combine ingredients together.
 Set aside.

-Meanwhile, put your butter, sugar, and salt in another bowl and mix the ingredients until just combined using an electric mixer.
+Meanwhile, put your butter and sugar in another bowl and mix the ingredients until just combined using an electric mixer.
 Add the eggs and mix until just combined.
 Do not overmix.
 Gradually add half the flour mixture, and pulse to combine.
 Add the water with the remaining flour.
 Pulse until the mixture holds together.

 Wrap your dough tightly with plastic wrap.
 Let it rest for thirty minutes, and up to one hour.